itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/README.md

 - Set to false to use default inventory style shops

 ### Config.JimMenu
-- Set this to true if you have an updated qb-menu with inventory icon/fontawesome support
+- Set this to true if you have an updated indigo-menu with inventory icon/fontawesome support
 - This clear's `Config.img` so you don't get duplicate images

 ### Config.distkph